Student Service & Partner Organizations

 How it Works: Home owners are selected by a Family Selection Committee.
 Housing needs and community standing are criteria considered during the selection process.
 Once a future home owner is selected, Housing Sewanee, Inc. raises the money needed to purchase construction materials.
 Once construction begins, the future owner of the house has an obligation to work no fewer than 500 hours of "sweat equity" labor on the project, while volunteers supply a majority of the remaining labor.
 Following the completion of the construction project, the owner then has 30 years to repay Housing Sewanee, Inc. the funds required to construct their new home without added interest, affording the homeowner manageable monthly payments.
 Any additional taxes, municipal fees, and utility fees are the homeowners' responsibility.

-Volunteer participations: Over 400 volunteers worked with the homeowners on the first HSI home and this trend has continued to do.
+Volunteer participations: Over 400 volunteers worked with the homeowners on the first HSI home and this trend has continued.
 The majority of our volunteers are made up of students and visiting work groups during the summer.
 No experience or special skills are necessary, and all are welcome to volunteer.
 The only requirement is a willingness to give a little time to help those in need realize the dream of living in and owning a decent home.

 Visiting Work Groups: The University Outreach Office offers opportunities for groups to serve in Sewanee and partner with HSI during the summer.
 In participating with HSI construction efforts, groups participate in an experiential learning opportunity while also serving others.
 Groups of any size are welcome and those that might volunteer include: fraternities and sororities, dormitories, varsity sports teams, staff and faculty groups, local church groups, summer youth groups, and more.